LiteObject/Local-AI/README.md

+---
+title: "How to Run AI Models Locally - Free ChatGPT Alternative 2025"
+description: "Learn to install and run AI models like Llama, Qwen, and Phi3 on your computer for free.
+Step-by-step guide to local AI with LM Studio and Ollama."
+keywords: "local AI, run AI models locally, free ChatGPT alternative, Ollama, LM Studio, Llama, Qwen, local AI installation"
+---

-# Run AI Models on Your Computer
+# How to Run AI Models Locally on Your Computer - Free ChatGPT Alternative

 Tired of paying $20/month for ChatGPT?
 Yeah, me too.
 Here's how to run these AI models on your own machine - completely free and private.

-## Why I switched to running AI locally
+Learn to install and use local AI models like Llama, Qwen, and Phi3 with step-by-step instructions.

+## Benefits of Running AI Models Locally vs Cloud Services

 Look, I was skeptical at first.
 But after using local AI for months, I'm never going back to paid services for most tasks.
 Here's why: